mukul-rathi/bolt/README.md

 ### Expect tests

-The expect-tests use Jane Street's PPX_Expect library and can be found under `tests/expect`.
+The expect tests use Jane Street's PPX_Expect library and can be found under `tests/expect`.

+### E2E tests

+The E2E tests consist of a custom bash script `tests/run_e2e_tests.sh` that executes the main function from the command line on `.bolt` files, and compares the output when each flag is set.

 ### Test Coverage